rdey/graphql-bundle-fork/UPGRADE.md

    TypeGeneratorOptions $options
 )
 ```
-`TypeBuilder` here is a new service `Overblog\GraphQLBundle\Generator\TypeBuilder`, which is also used internally.
+`TypeBuilder` here is a new service `Redeye\GraphQLBundle\Generator\TypeBuilder`, which is also used internally.
-The rest of the arguments were moved into the separate class `Overblog\GraphQLBundle\Generator\TypeGeneratorOptions`
+The rest of the arguments were moved into the separate class `Redeye\GraphQLBundle\Generator\TypeGeneratorOptions`
 with the following constructor signature:

 ```php